charbelnehme/case-study/README.md

 ### Why do you think that offering this product or service will benefit the company? ###

 Demand for consumer lending in the FinTech space has been established MoneyMe, a digital financial service company that offers fast and easy credit products to tech-savvy Australian consumers MoneyMe utilise a tech-driven platform.

 Similar to Moula, MoneyMe offers consumers a simple online process that can be completed in minutes minutes using a mobile phone.

 The company has raised A$388M and was ASX listed on 27 September 2021 with a valuation of $A211.8M.

+#### Company Timeline

 <img align="right" src="images/Moneyme_1.PNG">

+#### Key Features of MoneyMe's Personal Loan

 <img align="right" src="images/Moneyme_2.PNG">

+#### Key Features of MoneyMe's Virtual Credit Card

 <img align="right" src="images/Moneyme_3.PNG">